GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 This is going to be an introduction to running apps on Cloud Run.
 We'll dive into various aspects of app development using cloud native tooling on GCP.

-1. Understand your GenAI app health in production.
+1. Understand your GenAI app health in production
-1. Troubleshoot different types of GenAI issues that might arise like model limitations, latency, hallucinations, etc.
+1. Troubleshoot different types of GenAI issues that might arise like model limitations, latency, hallucinations, …
-1. Find and address issues associated with the quality of your generated content.
+1. Find and address issues associated with the quality of your generated content

 ## Challenges

 - Challenge 1: Set up your environment and interact with the app
-- Challenge 2: Get familiar with the dashboard - 20 min
+- Challenge 2: Get familiar with the dashboard
-- Challenge 3: Troubleshooting failures - 30 min
+- Challenge 3: Troubleshooting failures
-- Challenge 4: Optimizing latency - 30 min
+- Challenge 4: Optimizing latency

+## Contributors

+Manasa Kandula Esther Lloyd Cleo Schneider Polina Govorkova

 ## Challenge 1: Set up your environment and interact with the app

-## Prerequisites

-- Google Cloud Project with atleast Editor role.
-- Basic knowledge of docker (it's not crucial, but we use docker to run the app containers).
-- Basic coding knowledge (some node.js or other programming knowledge)

-## Introduction

-Welcome to the Movie Guru team!
-Let's get started by getting your development environment up and running.
-You'll be using the Cloud Shell editor to build and deploy your the app in a cloud virtual environment and interact with it there.

-## Learning Objectives

-Today, you will join the Movie Guru team that has just launched the first version of their app to production.
-What is Movie Guru?
-It's the next generation of movie recommendations, forget filtering down by genre or actor.
-Describe what you are hoping to get out of your next movie watching experience and let Movie Guru do the rest.

-You'll be using the Cloud Shell to emulate a production environment and get a sense for how you might troubleshoot real world problems.
-You'll dive deep into troubleshooting live issues, optimizing performance bottlenecks, and guaranteeing a smooth user experience for a movie recommendation app.
-At the end of this lab, you will:

-1. Understand how to use Firebase Genkit Monitoring to monitor Genkit app health in production
-1. Find the issue plaguing your user base most with helpful quick filters and an in-depth trace viewer
-1. Troubleshoot different types of GenAI issues that might arise like prompt inefficiency, model limitations, and high latency requests

-## Description

 ### Introduction